-The cosmogenic photons and electrons/positrons will have eventful journeys full of encounters.
+For the cosmogenic photons and electrons/positrons on the other hand, the story is longer.
 After their creation by the UHECR interactions, they will in turn interact with the background photon fields and initiate electromagnetic cascades of large amounts of new electromagnetic particles.
 The main interaction processes relevant for their propagation are treated in chapter 2.

 Neutrinos are important messengers in astroparticle physics as they are only weakly interacting particles.
 They interact weakly via the Z boson in neutral current interactions or in charged current interactions via the W^{\pm} bosons.
-This makes them difficult to measure in a laboratory setting, but gives them advantages over other messengers when they arrive to us from space.
-Since the probabilities for the cosmogenic neutrinos to interact with anything they encounter in their path is so low, they will essentially propagate freely through the universe after their creation.
-They will only be affected by the adiabatic energy losses due to the cosmological expansion as described in section 1.1 as well as neutrino flavour oscillations which we will briefly describe below.
-Consequently, the cosmogenic neutrinos will have traveled largely unimpeded through space and thus point directly back to their sources.
+This makes them difficult to measure in a laboratory setting, but gives them advantages over other messengers when they arrive to us from space: they will have traveled unimpeded through space and thus point directly back to their sources.